Book cover

 Here are some questions and clarifications on A/B testing.

 What is the origin of the terms control and treatment groups?
 The terms originate in the medical field, more specifically in randomized controlled experiments.
 For example, to introduce a new drug to the market, pharmaceutical companies must conduct this type of experiment.
-They choose two samples, called control and treatment.
-The participants in the control sample receive a placebo, while the participants in the treatment sample receive the drug.
+They choose two groups, called control and treatment.
+The participants in the control group receive a placebo, while the participants in the treatment group receive the drug.
 After the test, results are compared to assess the drug’s efficacy.
 These experiments are a scientifically accepted method to prove causality.

 Real World: A/B tests are widely used by all major internet companies.
-Below, we reproduce testimonials from developers and scientists at three companies about these tests:
+Below, we present testimonials from developers and scientists at three companies about these tests:

 Bibliography